a-hain/Thesis2018_FinalCode/README.md

 am_tools.py contains methods helping with the optimization process, but does not need to be accessed when you simply want to use the method.

+caffe_classes.py contains the classes learned by the network.

-The network file is too large to be uploaded on GitHub.
+The network weights file is too large to be uploaded on GitHub.
 Please download bvlc_alexnet.npy from this source: https://www.cs.toronto.edu/~guerzhoy/tf_alexnet/